JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 # To remove the opt filter
 At offset 563C3, replace 83FB0E0F8FCB0000000F84 with 33C089442410E9BF090000.

-# To call the hook that sets the hangar camera:
+# To call the hook that sets the hangar camera
 At offset 5F0A0, replace 81C76A04000081ED1009000081EE2C010000 with 565557E8788E14005F5D5E90909090909090.
 At offset 5F7E8, replace B7FC4500 with 7EFC4500.
 At offset 5F7EC, replace CFFE4500 with 7EFC4500.